tingzhi/adaptiveFanout/paper/paper.md

-The key idea of this protocol

-In order to save each node's energy and potentially extend the lifespan of the whole network.
-My idea is to use each node's remaining energy fraction (much like the battery indicator on your phone) as the X for the function of one of gossip protocol's parameter — fanout.
-The more energy a node has, the bigger the fanout will be for it.
-Thus, compare to constant fanout protocol, which does not take nodes' energy into account, our apprach — adaptive fanout will dynamically adjust fanout based on a node's remaining energy.

-Why not adjust gossip probability based on remaining energy fraction?

-Why not adjust other gossip protocol parameters based on remaining energy fraction?

 ## PROTOCOL IMPLEMENTATION

 Topology wise, nodes are randomly place in a square area which is proportional to the number of nodes.
 The equation to calculate the size of the square is as follows: